 Healthcare organizations need buy-in from leaders.
 And yes, they need data stewards.
 But that’s not nearly enough.

 C-suite executives, for example, aren’t necessarily the right people to lead data governance programs.
 Data stewards often lack even basic marching orders.
 And while communication is important, endless meetings could be counterproductive if the right people aren’t in the room.

-“Nine times out of 10, it becomes data governance by committee,” says John Walton, senior solution architect for IT consulting firm CTG.
+“Nine times out of 10, it becomes data governance by committee,” says John Walton, senior solution architect for IT digital transformation consulting firm CTG.
 “Don’t try data governance by committee.”